 First, find a copy of your most recent bill.
 On this, you should find the tariff that you’re currently on.
 If it’s a standard tariff, it will be easy to save money.
 Even if it’s not, there is a good chance that there’s a cheaper energy supplier out there.

 Next, to get a more accurate picture, you need to see if you can find your annual usage.
-Don’t worry too much about understanding what kWh means, I’m not even sure the energy companies understand them.
+Don’t be too concerned about understanding the meaning of kWh, it’s basically a unit of measurement.
 All we’re after is your figure.
 In my case, I use 3,748 for electricity and 8,919 for gas.
 Don’t worry if you can’t find these figures, it is possible to compare prices using just your monthly payment.
 And if you get really stuck, you could always give your energy provider a call or send them an email asking for the figures.

 Here is a copy of my bill from First Utility.

 An important thing to look at is the TCR – or Tariff Comparison Rate.
 The lower the number, the better for you.
 Most companies charge you two different amounts – a unit amount and a standing charge.
 The unit amount is the cost to you for using electricity or gas.The standing charge is an amount you pay each day regardless.
 For example, if your standing charge for electricity is 10p a day and you went away on holiday, you will still pay £3 per month, even if you didn’t use anything.

 When ready, head over to uSwitch or/and Confused.
 You’ll need to enter your postcode (prices do vary across the UK) and email address.
 Then you just enter as many details as you can and see the results.
 They will show you a host of energy providers and the cost to you.
 Then, it’s just a case of choosing a new supplier via a link and entering your details.
 Everything else is done for you.

 You can’t always complete a switch through the comparison site.
 Some of the smaller companies will only let you swap if you go directly through them.
 The comparison site will tell you this though.

 How long does changing energy supplier take?